genidma/teatime-accessibility/README.md

 ![Demo - gif format](./screenshots_demo_clones/new_demos_49/nanomode1.gif)

-- - 2. in the second demo for the nano mode.
+- - 2. for this second demo for the nano mode.
 There is an on-going timer, about to conclude.
 As you will noticed, once the timer has concluded, the app will display a full-screen animation.
-- - - this demo concludes with the checkbox for nano mode itself being unselected
+- - - to disable anno mode, simply uncheck the checkbox

 ![Demo - gif format](./screenshots_demo_clones/new_demos_49/nanomode2.gif)